nlohmann/std_json/proposal.md

 json_pointer();
 ```

 *Effect:* Default constructor.
-Points to the whole JSON document.
+Same behavior as the empty JSON pointer: Points to the whole JSON document.

 *Complexity:* Constant.